31parkjulianTehCoder/qrgheorgh.js/README.md

 # qrgheorgh.js
 Write more, do less.
-A Javascript framework from the creators of qrgheorgh.css
+A Javascript framework and satire on modern web development.